 Research Basics Training Program Michigan State University College of Human Medicine

-The Office of Research partnered with the Graduate Medical Education, Inc. (GMEI) to develop a Research Basics Training Program (RBT) geared toward early investigators including medical students, graduate medical education trainees, faculty, CHM-affiliated clinicians and community practitioners across the state.
+The Office of Research partnered with the Graduate Medical Education, Inc. (GMEI) to develop a Research Basics Training Program (RBT) geared toward early investigators including CHM students, graduate medical education trainees, CHM faculty, CHM-affiliated clinicians across the state.

 The RBT Program is geared toward learners who have time constraints due to heavy academic or clinical schedules.
 It provides online modules that include powerpoints with audio lecture, assessments, background articles, and links to other resources accessed though MSU's D2L courseware system.